laoban-dev/laoban-dev.github.io/docs/laoban/PACKAGES.md

 * `details.links` are used within the 'master project' that laoban is looking after. * It allows laoban to set up symbolic links so that changes in one project are immediately reflected * These are added as dependencies to the project, with the ' current version number'
-* `details.tsc` Should this project be compiled with the typescript compiler
+* `details.compile` Should this project be compiled with the typescript compiler
 * `details.test` should this project be testing by `npm test`
 * `details.publish` should this project be affected by commands with the guard condition ${projectDetails.details.publish}.
 Typically these are projects to be published to npmjs * typicall commands are `laoban pack`, `laoban publish`, `laoban ls-publish`